IBM-Blockchain-Archive/fabric-images/README.md

 ## Prerequisites

 Ensure that you have Docker for [Mac](https://docs.docker.com/engine/installation/mac/),  [Windows](https://docs.docker.com/engine/installation/windows/) or [Linux](https://docs.docker.com/engine/installation/#/on-linux) 1.12 or higher properly installed on your machine.
 You must also have [Docker Compose](https://docs.docker.com/compose/install/) 1.7 or higher installed.
-If you are running on Power, please ensure that you also have the [Ubuntu 16.04](http://releases.ubuntu.com/16.04/) image installed.

 If you are running on Power and want to install the Docker prerequisites from your terminal:
   ```